trhgquan/CS1014/readme.md

 # CSC10104 - Quy hoạch tuyến tính

-Note môn học + source (nếu có).
+VNUHCM - University of Science, Spring 2022.

 # LICENSE
-This work is licensed under the terms of (thêm sau).
+This work is licensed under the terms of [The GNU GPL v3.0](LICENSE)

-VNUHCM - University of Science, Spring 2022.